 - The Mission: Impossible episode "The Psychic" begins with Briggs receiving his assignment at a drive-in.

 - The Brady Bunch had two episodes where Greg took his date to a drive-in with hilarious results.
 In one, he was forced to take Bobby along with him after losing a bet.
-In the other, Bobby and Peter accidentally left their pet frogs in the car.
+In the other, Bobby and Peter accidentally leave their pet frogs in the car.

 - The Facts of Life had an episode that took place at the closing night of a drive-in.